Communication situations are any kind of situation in which communication takes place.

 How to successfully speak to actuate

-Speaking to actuate is, in a way, the highest level of persuasive speech where you need to get the audience involved.
+Speaking to actuate is, in a way, the highest level of persuasive speech where you need to motivate the audience to take action.
 Here are some tips to move the audience to action:

-• Show the audience how they are crucial in the matter — Why are they the ones who can make the change?
+• Show the audience how they are crucial in the matter.
+Why are they the ones who can make the change?
 Tell the audience why their involvement is essential for the matter.
-If they know how they can help and how their help could be beneficial, they are more likely to get involved;

 Speaking to entertain